95% of the older people we work with say they now have something to look forward to

 We’ve been dedicated to tackling loneliness and social isolation for more than 50 years, building a strong track record in supporting older people throughout the UK.

-During the coronavirus crisis, we are running a new telephone-based service: call companions.
+We are running a telephone-based service: call companions.

 Our call companion volunteers make regular telephone calls to lonely and isolated older people providing a lifeline of friendship.
 The regular chat and companionship offers a vital link with the outside world.